 When we think of Wisconsin, oftentimes cheese comes to mind.
 And while cheese is a staple in this state, Wisconsin finds plenty of other foods to dedicate weekend-long celebrations to.
 From classic to quirky, here are a few of Wisconsin’s unique food festivals.

 A festival celebrating all. things. bacon.
 Sign me up.
-The two-day event offers pig-themed activities (like pig races and pig calling), live music, local beer, various artists and delicious dishes, such as pig wings, bacon cheesecake, bacon cream cheese wontons, and bacon mac n’ cheese.
+This two-day event offers pig-themed activities (like pig calling!), live music, eating contests, local beer and delicious dishes, such as pig wings, bacon cheesecake and bacon mac n’ cheese.

 Everyone knows Sheboygan is the Bratwurst Capital of the World, so it’s only appropriate that the Lake Michigan city hosts an annual event dedicated to the culinary legend we know as the brat.
 Sample it in many ways, including a brat taco, brat pizza, brat egg rolls, brat jambalaya and corndog brats.
 Take in live music, a parade, a petting zoo, and the famous Brat Trot run.

 Burlington is known as Chocolate City, USA (the city itself has even been known to smell like chocolate), so where else would you find a festival dedicated to chocolate?
 Enjoy an entire weekend of fun and games, rides, cooking demonstrations, and plenty of chocolate.
 As an added bonus, Burlington breaks up the winter months with Hot ChocolateFest, which features a Hot Chocolate contest with area businesses.